elaforge/karya/doc/integration.md

 Since track structure is lost during derivation, integration has to recreate it.
 It's described by 'Cmd.Integrate.Convert.TrackKey', but basically it tries to keep the source tracks and their order, while splitting overlapping events and differing instruments.
-It also splits on the 'Derive.Environ.voice' variable, and calls that expect their output will be integrated can set this to explicitly divide their output events into separate tracks.
+It also splits on the 'Derive.EnvKey.voice' variable, and calls that expect their output will be integrated can set this to explicitly divide their output events into separate tracks.